 “If anyone has used an online provider other than Virgin Money Giving or Just Giving or sent their sponsor money direct to their chosen charity or voluntary organisation, I would ask them to email email@example.com to confirm how much they’ve raised, including any Gift Aid figure separately and for which charity, to enable us to add this to the overall total to be announced later this year.

 “Charities and voluntary organisations need your sponsor money more than ever so they can continue their valuable work.
 Every £1 raised really makes a difference.”

-Next year’s Great Midlands Fun Run has been confirmed for Sunday, 3 June, continuing the tradition of staging the event at the end of spring half-term holiday.
-Registration for 2018 will open on-line on 3rd February with a limit of 6500 places.
+Next year’s Great Midlands Fun Run has been confirmed for Sunday, 2 June, continuing the tradition of staging the event at the end of spring half-term holiday.
+Registration for 2019 will open on-line over the first weekend of next February with a limit of 6500 places.